tinymovr/Tinymovr/docs/studio/usage.rst

 Socketcan & Linux
 #################

 You can use a socketcan-enabled CAN adapter with Tinymovr Studio.
-The CANine adapter supplied with Tinymovr Dev Kits supports Socketcan natively with the alternative Candlelight Firmware.
+The CANine adapter supplied with Tinymovr Servo Kits supports Socketcan natively with the alternative Candlelight Firmware.
 To connect to a Socketcan device, run Studio as follows:

 .. code-block:: console